mubarak4you/my-app/README.md

+### Load Balancer Network Security Groups (NSG) and Tagging

 ---
-id: nsg-tagging
-title: Load Balancer NSG and Tagging
----

-# Ingress Network Security Groups (NSG) and Tagging

 ## Introduction
-This guide explains how to configure **Ingress Network Security Groups (NSG)** and **Tagging** for LoadBalancers managed by OCI Native Ingress Controller (NIC).
+This document provides detailed guidance on configuring **Ingress Network Security Groups (NSG)** and **Tagging** for Load Balancers managed by the OCI Native Ingress Controller (NIC).

 ---

-## Network Security Groups (NSG) Support
+## Network Security Groups (NSG)

-Network Security Groups (NSGs) act like a virtual firewall to control traffic to and from your LoadBalancer.
+Network Security Groups (NSGs) function as virtual firewalls, enabling precise control over ingress and egress traffic for your Load Balancers.

-#### How to configure load balancer NSG with OCI  Native Ingress Controller (NIC):
+### Configuring Load Balancer NSGs with OCI Native Ingress Controller (NIC)
-1. Use the annotation `oci-native-ingress.oraclecloud.com/network-security-group-ids` in the `IngressClass` resource.
+To configure NSGs for Load Balancers associated with the OCI NIC, use the following annotation in the `IngressClass` resource:

+**Annotation:**
+`oci-native-ingress.oraclecloud.com/network-security-group-ids`

+#### Key Details:
-   - Name of the NSG currently available: **MASTER-HTTPS-ALL**
+- **Example NSG Name:** `MASTER-HTTPS-ALL`
-   - OCID for MASTER-HTTPS-ALL NSG: `ocid1.networksecuritygroup.oc1.iad.aaaaaaaalp3w4xhgmkbov2x663hf4hke3v4rs4ftvw3nhanawx4pwkcadqda`
+- **OCID for `MASTER-HTTPS-ALL` NSG:** `ocid1.networksecuritygroup.oc1.iad.aaaaaaaalp3w4xhgmkbov2x663hf4hke3v4rs4ftvw3nhanawx4pwkcadqda`

+#### Steps:
+1. Add the OCID of the desired NSG to the annotation in your `IngressClass` configuration.
-2. If multiple Network Security Groups (NSGs) are required, provide their OCIDs as a comma-separated list.
-For example `oci-native-ingress.oraclecloud.com/network-security-group-ids: ocid1.networksecuritygroup.oc1.abc,ocid1.networksecuritygroup.oc1.xyz`
+2. If multiple NSGs are required, list their OCIDs as a comma-separated string.
-3. The LoadBalancer associated with the IngressClass will automatically be added to the specified NSGs.
+3. Once configured, the Load Balancer associated with the specified `IngressClass` will be automatically added to the designated NSGs.

-#### Example Configuration for one NSG on an IngressClass resource:
+#### Example Configuration:
+Below is an example configuration for associating a Load Balancer with a single NSG:

 ```yaml
 apiVersion: networking.k8s.io/v1
 kind: IngressClass